ivanseibel/facebook-light-clone/README.md

 In the bottom of the card there is a list of comments, where the data of each comment is transmitted to the Comment component.

+## Tools and Extensions used in this project

+- Webpack
+- Babel
+- Webpack Dev Server
+- ReactJS
+- JSON Loader

 ## Facebook Light Page Model

 The cloned model can be accessed [in this GitHub repository](https://github.com/Rocketseat/bootcamp-gostack-desafio-04).